Milan Ivanović (politician): From 1999 to 2003

 In February 2001, Ivanović spoke against the return of displaced Albanians to northern Mitrovica until displaced Serbs were permitted to return safely to other parts of Kosovo.
 "We have nothing against Kosovska Mitrovica being a multiethnic city again, but all other parts of Kosovo must be multiethnic, too," he said.
 In the same period, he called for Mitrovica to be formally divided into two separate municipalities.
-Some media reports in this period identified him (perhaps erroneously) as a local leader of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS).
+Some media reports from this period identified him, perhaps erroneously, as a local leader of the Democratic Party of Serbia (DSS).

-Ivanović called for the Serb community to boycott the 2001 Kosovan parliamentary election, saying that participation "would legitimize the ethnic cleansing of Serbs from Kosovo.
+Ivanović called for the Serb community to boycott the 2001 Kosovan parliamentary election, saying that participation "would legitimize the ethnic cleansing of Serbs from Kosovo."
 Unlike some other prominent Serb politicians in Kosovo, he considered the Serbian "Return" electoral coalition as an illegitimate project.
-Notwithstanding his opposition, a large number of northern Kosovo Serbs participated in the vote.
-Ivanović's stand had political repercussions; in late 2001, the Serbian government (which supported participation) removed him as director of the Kosovska Mitrovica hospital.
-It was during this time that Ivanović was first identified as leader of the regional Serbian National Council of Northern Kosmet.
+Notwithstanding his opposition, the Serbian government supported participation and a large number of northern Kosovo Serbs took part in the vote.
+Ivanović's stand had political repercussions; in late 2001, the Serbian government removed him as director of the hospital centre.
+During this period, Ivanović was first identified as leader of the regional Serbian National Council of Northern Kosmet.

-In April 2002, Ivanović welcomed Serbian deputy prime minister Nebojša Čović's proposal for the creation of entities in the province (similar to those in Bosnia and Herzegovina) as "the essence of what Serbs need in order to survive in this area."
-The following January, Ivanović oversaw a creation of a group called the Union of Municipalities of Northern Kosovo-Metohija and Serb Municipalities of Kosovo-Metohija, generally considered to have been the first iteration of the Community of Serb Municipalities.
+In April 2002, Ivanović welcomed Serbian deputy prime minister Nebojša Čović's proposal for separate entities in Kosovo (similar to those in Bosnia and Herzegovina) as "the essence of what Serbs need in order to survive in this area."
+The following January, he oversaw the creation of the Union of Municipalities of Northern Kosovo-Metohija and Serb Municipalities of Kosovo-Metohija, considered by some to have been the first iteration of the Community of Serb Municipalities.